mariamguleid/SQL-Project-Mariam/cleaning_data.md

-What issues will you address by cleaning the data?

 Changed columns with string values 'not available in demo dataset' and '(not set)' to null instead

 Removed products from sales_by_sku where total_ordered was 0 because the products should have been ordered atleast once.